LuMarans30/AstralSafeServer/README.md

 <br/>

-output: {"license":"xxx"}
+output: {"key": "string", "license":"string"}

 <hr />

-curl -X POST -d '{""uid"": ""xxxx-xxxx-xxxx-xxxx"", ""license"": ""xxx""}' -H "Content-Type: application/json" http://localhost:8080/api/validate-license
+curl -X POST -d '{""uid"": ""xxxx-xxxx-xxxx-xxxx"", ""license"": ""string""}' -H "Content-Type: application/json" http://localhost:8080/api/validate-license

 <br />

-if the license is valid, the output will be: {"key": "xxx"}
+if the license is valid, the output will be: {"key": "string"}

 else the output will be: {"valid": "false"}